singularity4/NonlinearOrthogonalNMF/README.md

 <b>Acknowledgement</b>: This work is supported by Croatian Science Foundation IP-2013-11-9623 "Machine learning
-algorithms for insightful analysis of complex data structures", EU Horizon 2020 SoBigData project under grant agreement No. 654024 and the European Regional Development Fund under the grant KK.01.1.1.01.0009 (DATACROSS).
+algorithms for insightful analysis of complex data structures", EU Horizon 2020 SoBigData project under grant agreement No. 654024, the European Regional Development Fund under the grant KK.01.1.1.01.0009 (DATACROSS) and the Croatian Science Foundation IP-2016-06-5235 "Structured Decompositions of Empirical Data for Computationally-Assisted Diagnoses of Disease".

 <b>Cite</b>: When using the code in your work please cite "A Nonlinear Orthogonal Non-Negative Matrix Factorization Approach to Subspace Clustering" by Dijana Tolic, Nino Antulov-Fantulin and Ivica Kopriva, https://doi.org/10.1016/j.patcog.2018.04.029